 Y Tu Mamá También (2001)

 Join a trio made up of two teenage boys and a beautiful older woman who venture out on a road trip together in Mexico for a coming-of-age adventure.
 It's also laugh-out-loud funny and will inspire plenty of wanderlust and late-'90s style.
 What more could we ask for?
-And it's also on Netflix, which makes life so much easier.

 When a transgender sex worker is released from a short prison sentence, she and her best friend come up with a plan to get revenge against her abusive pimp.
 And while the gripping plot is certainly reason enough to watch it, the bond between the two young women makes it even more emotionally affecting.